One of the most effective things a teacher can differentiate is the environment.

 Matching Interests

-When I began teaching, I was shocked at how much I spent on my classroom (over $1,500 the first year).
+When I began teaching, I was shocked at how much I spent on my classroom (over $1,500 the first year, and that was decades ago!).
 I started looking for inexpensive solutions, and magazines were one of my most effective finds.

 I wanted to make sure that students had resources in the classroom that aligned with their interests.
 These interests were not necessarily my interests, and they weren’t necessarily obvious or intuitive.
 One of my students’ favorites?
 Lob Cabin Living.
 Really?